Bodhidharma: Cultural legacy

 In the Zen kōan tradition, Bodhidharma is mentioned as a significant figure.
 In Dogen's 13th century kōan collection, the Shinji Shōbōgenzō, Bodhidharma is mentioned in fourteen different kōans.
 In The Gateless Gate by Wumen Huikai:

 In a short addendum from 1245 CE, the text refers to a motto attributed to Bodhidharma: "Bodhidharma coming from the west, unattached to any words, pointing directly to the mind of man, advocated seeing into one's nature and becoming Buddha."
 The legend of Dazu Huike and Bodhidharma is recounted in case no. 41 of The Gateless Gate.

 Bodhidharma's image became the inspiration for Japanese Daruma dolls, which originated in Meiwa-era Takasaki as good luck charms.
 A Daruma Doll Festival (達磨市, daruma-ichi) is held at the Shorinzan Daruma Temple in Takasaki every year, celebrating the city as the birthplace of the Daruma doll.
 Over 400,000 attendants come to purchase new dolls.
 The Japanese version of the children's game statues is named "Daruma-san ga koronda" (達磨さんが転んだ).

 A 1989 South Korean film, Why Has Bodhi-Dharma Left for the East?, derives its title from a kōan about Bodhidharma's legendary transmission of Chan Buddhism to China.
 The film screened at the 1989 Cannes Film Festival and was the first South Korean film to release theatrically in the United States.
-In 1994, the Hong Kong film Master of Zen (also known as Bodhidharma) adapted the legends of Bodhidharma's life into martial arts drama film, partly inspired by the master's association with Shaolin Kung Fu.
-The 2011 Indian Tamil science fiction martial arts film 7aum Arivu features a descendent of Bodhidharma as a main character and its plot focuses on the ancient monk's legendary skills and knowledge.
-The film was ultimately criticized for its historical inaccuracies in its portrayal of Bodhidharma (such as the monk's age upon entering China) and inappropriate emphasis of Bodhidharma as a Tamilian.
-The controversy caused hunger strikes among Indian followers of Bodhidharma.
+In 1994, the Hong Kong film Master of Zen (also known as Bodhidharma) adapted the legends of Bodhidharma's life into a martial arts drama film, partly inspired by the master's association with Shaolin Kung Fu.
+The 2011 Indian Tamil science fiction martial arts film 7 Aum Arivu features a descendant of Bodhidharma as a main character portrayed by Suriya, with its plot centering on the ancient monk's legendary skills and knowledge.
+The film faced criticism for its historical inaccuracies, particularly regarding Bodhidharma's age upon entering China.
+The controversy led to hunger strikes among Indian followers of Bodhidharma.

 Attributed works

 Modern scholars, such as the Japanese scholar of early Chan, Yanagida Seizan, agree that only one extant text can be attributed to Bodhidharma.
-This is the Two Entrances and Four Practices (二入四行論) also known as "Outline of Practice" (二種入 Er zhong ru), which is part of the larger "Bodhidharma Anthology" that also includes teachings from some of Bodhidharma's students, such as Huike and Dharma master Yuan.
+This is the Two Entrances and Four Practices (二入四行論), also known as "Outline of Practice" (二種入 Er zhong ru), which is part of the larger "Bodhidharma Anthology" that also includes teachings from some of Bodhidharma's students, such as Huike and Dharma master Yuan.

 There also exists a Dunhuang manuscript titled Treatise of Dhyana Master Bodhidharma (Tianzhu guo Putidamo chan shi lun 天竺國菩提達摩禪師論).
-According to McRae this text "might be taken as a guide to the teachings of early Ch'an.
+According to McRae, this text "might be taken as a guide to the teachings of early Chan.
 The text is probably relatively early, although its putative date of compilation or transcription, 681, is not reliable.
 Unfortunately, its contents do not lend themselves to precise dating."